-2. Grade 3 Reading Student Portfolio - performance on each grade 3 Language Arts Florida Standards rated as acceptable ("good cause" criteria), or or

-3. Alternative Standardized Reading Assessment administered prior to the end of the school year - reading percentile rank score of 50 or higher on the Iowa Test of Basic Skills (ITBS) Level 9,
+- Grade 3 Reading Student Portfolio performance on each grade 3 Language Arts Florida Standards rated as acceptable ("good cause" criteria), or - 3.
+I-Ready Diagnostic #3 administered prior to the end of the school year reading percentile rank score of 50 or higher. - or

-4. Alternative Assessment for Grade 3 Promotion (administered at the end of summer reading camps) - reading percentile rank score of 45 or higher on the Stanford Achievement Test, 10th Edition (SAT-10),

-5. Grade 3 Mid-Year Promotion (administered in the fall, following retention) - raw score number correct of 24 or higher on the Iowa Test of Basic Skills (ITBS) Level 10.
+- 4. Alternative Assessment for Grade 3 Promotion (administered at the end of summer reading camps) reading percentile rank score of 45 or higher on the Stanford Achievement Test, 10th Edition (SAT-10), - 5.
+Grade 3 Mid-Year Promotion (administered in the fall, following retention) raw score number correct of 24 or higher on the Iowa Test of Basic Skills (ITBS) Level 10.